OpenFlutter/fluwx/doc/RESPONSE.md

 ### Response From WeChat
-There's some work we have to do on the particular plaform(if you don't need this,just ignore).
+There's some work we have to do on the particular platform(if you don't need this,just ignore).

 ### Android
 Fluwx will create `WXEntryActivity`or`WXPayEntryActivity` by itself since *0.4.0*.
 So the following